uploadcare/pyuploadcare/docs/install.rst

 Update to version 5.0
 ---------------------

 In version 5.0, we introduce a new `file uploader`_, which is now the default for Django projects.
-If you prefer to continue using the old jQuery-based widget, you can enable it by setting the ``legacy_widget`` option in your configuration:
+If you prefer to continue using the old jQuery-based widget, you can enable it by setting the ``use_legacy_widget`` option in your configuration:

 .. code-block:: python

     UPLOADCARE = {
        ...,
-       "legacy_widget": True,
+       "use_legacy_widget": True,
     }

 Additionally, please take note that some settings have been renamed in this update.
-For example, ``widget_version`` has been changed to ``legacy_widget_version``.
+For example, ``UPLOADCARE["widget_version"]`` has been changed to ``UPLOADCARE["legacy_widget"]["version"]``.
 You can find the full list of these changes in the `changelog for version 5.0.0`_.

 It's important to mention that these changes only apply to Django projects, and there are no breaking changes for non-Django projects.